 The best laid plans…

 I’d better come clean – this was supposed to be a lasagne.
 But when I went to the cupboard to get the lasagne sheets, there were only about 3 in the box.
 A quick rethink, a look at what we did have – conchiglioni! – and the ingredients were repurposed into these delicious stuffed shells instead.

 I first made stuffed shells for Succot, when stuffed foods are the order of the day, but these are just as good at any time of year.
 This dish also has the advantage of reheating really well if you make it in advance.
 Ideal shabbat food, or just great if you need to make-ahead for a quick and easy dinner.

 The butternut squash and spinach filling is really tasty as well as being highly nutritious and packed with vegetables.
 But it’s the gooey cheese sauce and crispy cheesy topping that really makes these stuffed shells special.
-Kipper wanted seconds – but only of the “crispy bits”!
+My daughter Kipper wanted seconds – but only of the “crispy bits”!

 Of course you could make this as a lasagne instead – just layer up the squash mixture, the cheese sauce and the pasta sheets in the usual way, and put plenty of grated cheese on the top.
 You can let me know how my original idea came out!
 I think in retrospect I prefer the stuffed shells version…

 Want deliciously easy, family-friendly recipes and ideas delivered straight to your inbox?
 Simply click here to subscribe.
 (Of course, I’ll never pass on your email address to anyone.)

 For the shells and filling

 - 200 g washed spinach